Gianmarco Braghi

 Reviews

-20 October 2019, Persecution, Fortitude, and Hope: A Forgotten French Reformed Consolation Pamphlet (Strasbourg, 1560), panel Analyzing the Art of Writing: Humanism, Historiography, Consolation, Sixteenth Century Society & Conference, St Louis, Missouri.
+17-20 October 2019, Persecution, Fortitude, and Hope: A Forgotten French Reformed Consolation Pamphlet (Strasbourg, 1560), Sixteenth Century Society and Conference (St Louis, Missouri, USA).

-7 December 2018, Of Coded Language and Ornate Letters: Reassessing the Approval and Disclosure of the Gallican Confession (1559-1561), Interdisciplinary Practices and Epistemic Transfer in the Reformation Period: Case Studies, workshop Episteme in Bewegung.
-Wissenstransfer von der alten Welt bis in die frühe Neuzeit, Freie Universität Berlin, Berlin, invited paper.
+6-7 December 2018, Of Coded Language and Ornate Letters: Reassessing the Approval and Disclosure of the Gallican Confession (1559-1561), conference Interdisciplinary Practices and Epistemic Transfer in the Reformation Period: Case Studies of the research cluster Episteme in Bewegung.
+Wissenstransfer von der alten Welt bis in die frühe Neuzeit (Freie Universität Berlin).

-17 March 2018, Le ministère réformé et la construction de l’identité religieuse des huguenots de France, c.1555–1572, journée d’étude Controverse, engagement, identité.
-Nouvelles recherches sur le protestantisme au XVIe siècle, Institut Protestant de Théologie, Paris, invited paper.
+17 March 2018, Le ministère réformé et la construction de l’identité religieuse des huguenots de France, c.1555-1572, journée d’étude Controverse, engagement, identité.
+Nouvelles recherches sur le protestantisme au XVIe siècle (Institut Protestant de Théologie, Paris).